The UK Sports Association is:

 - The only national disability sports organisation working with people with learning disability across the UK in performance/elite sport.

-- The only official Great Britain member of Inas, the international federation for athletes with intellectual disability.
+- The only official Great Britain member of Inas, the international federation for athletes with intellectual disability, down syndrome and autism

 - Recognised by UK Sport and a member of the British Paralympic Association.